fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 This is roughly what compiled `seq { ... }` code looks like in F# today and what compiled async/await code looks like in C#, at a very high level.
 Note that, you can't write this kind of code directly in F# - there is no `goto` and especially not a `goto` that can jump directly into other code, resuming from the last step of the state machine.

-# Unresolved questions and notes from review
+# Resolved issues from review

-* [ ] Review Ply, e.g. `vtask { ... }` for ValueTask.
-Is it possible to define this from the outside?
-      Answer: it's almost simple to define from the outside, but a different AsyncValueTaskMethodBuilder thing is needed, so you probably have to replicate all of tasks.fs.

-* [ ] remove ResumptionDynamicInfo from the generated state machines

-* [ ] we should also verify the stacktraces are minimal and complete.
-Specifically we should test post-yield exceptions
+* [x] we should also verify the stacktraces are minimal and complete.
+Specifically we should test post-yield exceptions.

-* [ ] Looks like there are a bunch of task { ... } tests we should lift over from Ply

-* [ ] check generated ASM code

-  > Nino says: I've been following many of the runtime advancements in the past few years and it's doing a much better job at F# code these days but the benchmarks do suggest the runtime isn't able to reduce all of it to C# level output

-* [ ] We need to generate `CompilerGenerated` on the state machine types, for better debugging, see https://github.com/dotnet/coreclr/pull/15781 and the changes to do this in Ply. https://github.com/crowded/ply/blob/master/Ply.fs#L93.
+* [x] We need to generate `CompilerGenerated` on the state machine types, for better debugging, see https://github.com/dotnet/coreclr/pull/15781 and the changes to do this in Ply. https://github.com/crowded/ply/blob/master/Ply.fs#L93.
 This is related to the state machine detection code in CoreCLR that runs while generating stack traces, see https://github.com/dotnet/runtime/blob/main/src/libraries/System.Private.CoreLib/src/System/Diagnostics/StackTrace.cs#L396.

+* [x] remove ResumptionDynamicInfo from the generated state machines

-* [ ] Bind task `use!` to IAsyncDisposable? `use` desugars to builder.Using and we could overload that on both IDisposable and IAsyncDisposable.
+* [x] Bind task `use!` to IAsyncDisposable? `use` desugars to builder.Using and we could overload that on both IDisposable and IAsyncDisposable.
       If types  support both we sort out a priority

       ```fsharp